-Keep in mind that this will exclude the majority of spambots from your analytics.
-Some bots might still manage to slip through since new bots hit the market on a daily basis.
-It might take Google some time to identify new bots, but Google catches them sooner or later.
+Now Google Analytics will exclude all hits from known bots and spiders.
+Keep in mind that this will only exclude the majority of fake traffic from spam bots in your analytics.
+Some bots and spiders might still manage to slip through since new bots hit the market on a daily basis.
+It might take Google some time to identify bot traffic that’s brand new, but Google identifies fake traffic sooner or later.

 - In the left-side menu, click the “Admin”(1) tab.